Embloy/Embloy-Developers/docs/core/service-comparison.md

 Determine if Embloy is the right fit for your needs.

 :::important
-When comparing different scenarios, remember that Embloy is designed as an Add-On to build on top of your existing systems.
-However, if you don't have any CRM systems in place, Embloy can also function as a standalone system.
+When comparing different scenarios, remember that Embloy is designed as an add-on to build on top of your existing systems.
+However, if you don't have any ATS systems in place, Embloy can also function as a standalone system.
 :::

 ## Who is it for?

 ### Scenario 1:

-> _You're a small company with a simple HTML website, a few open job positions, and no CRM tools in place.
+> _You're a small company with a simple HTML website, a few open job positions, and no ATS tools in place.
 You accept applications via email or LinkedIn._

 [**Embloy-Smart**](./subscriptions/subscription_features.md#embloy-smart) is an ideal choice for you.
-It can be easily integrated with [Genius-Queries](./genius_queries.md), supports up to 50 active job listings, and can function as a standalone CRM system at no extra cost.
+It can be easily integrated with [Genius-Queries](./genius_queries.md), supports up to 50 active job listings, and can function as a standalone ATS system at no extra cost.

 ### Scenario 2: